PPDA HOLDS 6TH BARAZA IN KARAMOJA

 PPDA is a regulatory body, responsible for regulating Public Procurement and disposal in Public entities which include the Local Governments, the Central Governments, Statutory bodies, all state enterprises, commissions and boards.

-PPDA annually holds procurement barazas across the country as a forum where the different stakeholders discuss the performance of the district in terms of work plan performance, implementation of the manifestos (political leaders) and implementation of projects in the district and get feedback from the public and other stakeholders on the level of service delivery in the district.
+PPDA regularly holds procurement barazas across the country as a forum where the different stakeholders discuss the performance of the district in terms of work plan performance, implementation of the manifestos (political leaders) and implementation of projects in the district and get feedback from the public and other stakeholders on the level of service delivery in the district.

 The objectives of conducting the procurement Baraza:

-While addressing the media, local leaders, civil society groups, providers, procurement practioners, religious leaders and the general public during the 6th baraza in moroto, the PPDA Ag.
+While addressing the media, local leaders, civil society groups, providers, procurement practioners, religious leaders and the general public during the 6th baraza in Moroto, the PPDA Ag.
 Director in charge of Performance Monitoring Mr. Aloysius Byaruhanga who represented the Ag.
 Executive Director, urged all stakeholders to be vigilant and proactive in order to achieve transparency and accountability in public procurement.

 He thanked the local leaders in karamoja for their increased commitment to improving service delivery in the Sub region.